Two zebrafish embryos showing the migration of endothelial cells (green).

 RESEARCH THEMES

-The genetic basis of vascular anomalies is only beginning to be understood via the identification of recurrent mutated genes.
+The genetic basis of vascular anomalies is only beginning to be understood via the identification of recurrently mutated genes.
 RAS-pathway mutations are often found in high-flow (arterio-venous) malformations, while low-flow malformations (venous and lymphatic malformations) are often caused by aberrations in the PIK3CA/mTOR-pathway.
 However, the downstream consequences of the mutations, the epigenetic changes and the abnormal processes leading to the development of vascular malformations remain largely unknown.
 This lack of knowledge hinders the development of novel, targeted therapeutics.

 FUNDING